-Vertical migrations of the carbonate saturation horizon, at least since the advent of pelagic calcifiers ~220 Ma, moderate the deep ocean alkalinity burial to keep it in balance with the supply of alkalinity to the ocean from the release of cations through continental weathering (e.g. Broecker and Peng, 1987).
+Vertical migrations of the carbonate saturation horizon, at least since the advent of pelagic calcifiers ~220 Ma, moderate the deep ocean alkalinity burial to keep it in balance with the supply of alkalinity to the ocean from the release of cations through continental weathering.
 Consequently, the carbonate compensation depth (CCD), defined as the depth beneath which there is no preserved carbonate in sediments, and which moves vertically largely in parallel with the saturation horizon, provides one of the best proxies for ocean alkalinity.
 Any deepening reflects increased ocean alkalinity and vice versa but not necessarily an increase in weathering inputs to the ocean.